stephananth/sortify/readme.txt

 If that is not working, make sure you have the dependencies installed and try before running it again:

 pip install requests
-pip install spotipy (Or go inside the spotipy directory and run: python3 -i setup.py install) pip install seaborn
+pip install spotipy (or go inside the spotipy directory and run: python3 -i setup.py install) pip install seaborn